THIS DATE IN HISTORY: Jan. 6

 1981: John Tonelli ties a New York Islanders record with five goals in a 6-3 victory against the Toronto Maple Leafs at Nassau Coliseum.
 Tonelli scores once in the first period, once in the second and three times in the third.
 Mike Bossy, better known as a goal scorer, sets an Islanders record with six assists.

 2015: The Chicago Blackhawks take 54 shots on goal in their game against the Colorado Avalanche, but goaltender Semyon Varlamov stops them all in a 2-0 victory at United Center.
-Varlamov's 54 saves are the most by an NHL goaltender in a regular-season road shutout since the League officially began tabulating shots on goal nearly 60 years earlier.
+Varlamov's 54 saves are the most by an NHL goaltender in a regular-season road shutout since the League officially begins tabulating shots on goal in the 1955-56 season.

 On the same night, Patrik Elias of the New Jersey Devils reaches two career milestones during a 4-1 victory against the Sabres at Prudential Center.
 Elias gets his 600th NHL assist and becomes the 82nd player in League history with 1,000 career points.